Limerick Leader Weekly GAA Notes

 Monaleen

-Adults, please lead by example, parents, please tell your children why it is important to keep a social distance.
-We must stay apart for the safety of all of our community.

-SYMPATHY: It was with deep sadness that everyone at Monaleen GAA Club learned of the passing last week of Liam Dillon’s mam, Lesley Anne Liddane, Raheen Heights, a hugely popular and respected business woman and campaigner in Limerick.
-Liam was a member of our 2002 squad for many years while his Dad John led the charge.
-Sincere sympathy is extended to the family and friends of the late Lesley Anne Liddane.
-Ar dheis De go raibh a hanam.

-LOTTO RESULTS: The latest Lotto draw took place on April 23 with the jackpot standing at €20,000.
-The numbers drawn were 2, 4, 18 and 33.
-Winners of the €50 lucky dips were P. Ryan, Hazelhall; P Power, @ Tony Power; Fr S. Slattery, @ Tom Gavin; E. McDonnell, Golflinks Road.
+LOTTO RESULTS: The latest Lotto draw took place on May 1 with the jackpot standing at €20,000.
+The numbers drawn were 2, 3, 10 and 15.
+Winners of the €50 lucky dips were U. Murnane, Hazelhall; S. Atkinson, Heatherdale; S. Mulhall, Miltown Manor; P O'Regan, Beechwood.
 The subscriber draw was staged on Thursday night last 'behind closed doors'.
 The draw was streamed on Instagram.
 Thank you for your continued support.

-RELIVE CLASSIC GAA GAMES: Reminder that the GAA, in conjunction with the Broadcasting Authority of Ireland, recently launched the GAA Digital Archive at Croke Park providing free access to past GAA matches to internet users around the world.
-113 All-Ireland finals since 1961 are included in the archive and provincial finals from 1961 also feature.
-The new archive also includes All-Ireland club finals since 1989.

-In all, over 500 football and hurling matches were retrieved from broadcasters and information such as date, result, venue, referee, scorers and teams and substitutions was added.
-This might be useful to all GAA fans during this time of isolation!

 Mungret St Pauls